-This project will install centerline rumble strips on segments of three highways in ODOT’s Region 2, in a joint effort with the Federal Highway Administration to reduce the number of fatal and serious injury, head-on and roadway departure crashes.
+This project will install centerline rumble strips and/or improved striping and reflective pavement markers on segments of four highways in ODOT’s Region 2, in a joint effort with the Federal Highway Administration to reduce the number of fatal and serious injury, head-on and roadway departure crashes.

 Roadway departure crashes, where a vehicle crosses the centerline or median, runs-off-the-road (on the right or left), or hits a fixed object, account for 66% of all crash fatalities in Oregon.

 Rumble strips are grooves in the pavement that create vibration and sound to alert motorists when they are leaving a lane.

 Working with the FHWA, ODOT has determined that rumble strips can reduce by 20% the number of roadway departure fatalities on the targeted highway segments, making them a successful, low-cost countermeasure.

 To learn more about roadway departure crashes and the effectiveness of rumble strips, read or print this tri-fold brochure by clicking on the image.